Senior Announcements

 Senior News...

-The 2023-24 FAFSA (Free Application for Federal Student Aid) is open!
-Students enrolling for academic year 2023/2024 can submit their FAFSA; families should use their 2021 income tax information.
-Before students and parents can complete the FAFSA, the student and parent must create an FSA ID.
+The 2024-25 FAFSA (Free Application for Federal Student Aid) is scheduled to open on December 31, 2023.
+Students enrolling for the academic year 2024/2025 can submit their FAFSA; families should use their 2022 income tax information.
+Before students and parents can complete the FAFSA, the student and all parents/guardians in the household must create an FSA ID.
 To create your FSA ID go to FSA ID Website.
 How to Create FSA ID Video

 ACT/SAT Test Prep - METHODIZE